DDavitaa/Rich-Web-2023/lab1/problem-3/readme.md

 - Changed images in array.
 - Made sure to run everything after all initial scripts from the webpages have been loaded.
 - Changed background to just metal pipes.
+- Changed all images to metal pipes.
-- Changed what h1 says
+- Changed what h1 says.